divvun/kbdgen-archived/doc/targets/ios.md

 Use the same command line options as you would for generating any other target, but use the `--repo` flag to supply the correct repository for generation.

-Example: `softkbdgen --repo local/path/to/tasty --target ios project.yaml`
+Example: `kbdgen --repo local/path/to/tasty --target ios project.yaml`

 The output will be found in the `build/ios/` directory.
 Open the `.xcodeproj` in Xcode to package the result.